 The makeup of faculty changes a bit each summer, with our veterans rotating in and out and some new faces appearing every June.
 It's our way of providing, within the scope of a small program, something of the breadth and depth of a large one.
 Over the course of their studies our students will get to know many distinguished teachers and hear many voices.

 Michael Griffith's books are Trophy, Bibliophilia: A Novella and Stories and Spikes: A Novel; his fiction and nonfiction have appeared in New England Review, Salmagundi, Oxford American, Southwest Review, Five Points, Virginia Quarterly Review, Golf World, and The Washington Post, among other periodicals.
+He is completing a new nonfiction book called Windfalls in the Bone Orchard.
 His work has been honored by fellowships from the National Endowment for the Arts, the National Humanities Center, the Taft Foundation, the Louisiana Division of the Arts, and the Sewanee Writers' Conference.
 Michael Griffith was educated at Princeton and Louisiana State University.
-Formerly Associate Editor of the Southern Review, he is now Associate Professor of English at the University of Cincinnati and Editor of Yellow Shoe Fiction, an original-fiction series from LSU Press.
+Formerly Associate Editor of the Southern Review, he is now Professor of English at the University of Cincinnati and Fiction Editor of the Cincinnati Review.
+He is also the Editor of Yellow Shoe Fiction, an original-fiction series from LSU Press.
 Photo: Mary Stafford.